mdb/mdb.github.io/source/blog/2019-10-29-how-to-make-a-concourse-resource-type.html.markdown

 ## An example `/opt/resource/check` invocation

-Store the `stdin` JSON in a file for convenience:
+Store the `stdin` JSON in a file for convenience by pasting the following into your terminal:

 ```bash
 cat <<EOF > check_request.json